John Tromp

 John Tromp is a Dutch computer scientist.
-He formerly worked for Dutch Centre for Mathematics and Computer Science.
-Tromp discovered the number of legal states of the board game Go, and co-authored with Bill Taylor the Tromp-Taylor Rules, which they call "the logical rules of Go".
+He formerly worked for the Dutch Centre for Mathematics and Computer Science.
+Tromp discovered the number of legal states of the board game Go, and co-authored with Bill Taylor the Tromp–Taylor rules, which they call "the logical rules of Go".

-He is also known for Binary combinatory logic (Binary lambda calculus) and lambda diagrams that supply a graphical way of representing lambda calculus expressions.
+He is also known for his work in binary combinatory logic (binary lambda calculus) and lambda diagrams that supply a graphical way of representing lambda calculus expressions.
+Tromp has done research on a lambda calculus-equivalent to the busy beaver function.